-There was important collaboration between the Committee on the Elimination of All Forms of Violence Against Women (CEDAW) and Pacific UN and regional organizations.
-In July 2022, UNWomen Pacific, OHCHR and the Pacific Community (SPC) facilitated a Pacific Regional Government Learning Exchange on CEDAW reporting and implementation in Fiji.
+There important collaboration was between the Committee on the Elimination of All Forms of Violence Against Women (CEDAW) and Pacific UN and regional organizations.
+In July 2022, UNWomen Pacific, OHCHR and the Pacific Community (SPC) facilitated a Pacific Regional Learning Exchange Government CEDAW reporting and implementation in Fiji.
 The learning exchange brought together government representatives from Fiii.
-Kiribati.
-Vanuatu.
-FSM.
-Republic of the Marshall Islands, Samoa, Solomon Islands, PNG, Cook Islands and Tuvalu, with two experts from the CEDAW Committee, Ms. Bandana Rana and Ms. Natasha Stott-Despoja.
+Kiribati, Vanuatu, FSM, Republic of the Marshall Islands, Samoa, Solomon Islands, PNG, Cook Islands and Tuvalu, with two experts from the CEDAW Committee, Ms. Bandana Rana and Ms. Natasha Stott-Despoja.